silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/08_upgrading.md

 this, but if you are writing a custom query and want it paginated, check out the section on [adding pagination to a custom query](getting_started/working_with_generic_types/adding_pagination).

-Additionally, the sorting features that were provided by `Connection` have been moved to a plugin dedicated `SS_List` results.
+Additionally, the sorting features that were provided by `Connection` have been moved to a plugin dedicated to `SS_List` results.
 Again, this plugin is applied to all DataObjects by default, and will include all of their sortable fields by default.
 This is configurable, however.
 See the [query plugins](getting_started/working_with_dataobjects/query_plugins) section for more information.

 ### Upgrading